 They may use basic words and gestures to communicate (using symbols and sign language may help), but are likely to find it difficult to understand, learn and remember new skills.
-They are likely to need a high level of support with activities such as cooking, cleaning and shopping, but may be able to look after some personal care needs.
-Their difficulties may be compounded by poor co-ordination and additional special needs.
+They are likely to need a high level of support through an EHCP to help with independence and self-care.
+Their difficulties may be compounded by poor co-ordination and additional medical conditions.

 Profound and multiple learning difficulties

 Children with profound and multiple difficulties have a very severe intellectual disability, often combined with other significant problems, and complex needs.
 These may include physical disabilities, sensory impairment, autism and severe medical needs such as epilepsy.
 They have considerable difficulty communicating, very limited understanding, and many show challenging behaviour.
-They require a high level of adult support for both learning needs and personal care, and are educated in special schools.
+They require a high level of adult support for both learning needs and personal care, and are mostly educated in special schools supported by an EHCP.

 They are likely to need sensory stimulation and a curriculum broken down into very small steps.
 Some pupils communicate by gesture, eye pointing or symbols, others by very simple language.
-Their attainments are likely to remain below level 1 of the national curriculum in the P1-P4 range.
+Their attainments are likely to remain below the level of the national curriculum.

 School options for Severe and Profound and Multiple Learning Needs